Foreword

 Delivery of the strategy will be overseen by the Carers Strategies Delivery Group.
 This group is an effective way to ensure the strategy is being delivered at place and neighbourhood level as well as system level.
 The Carers Strategies Delivery Group will work collaboratively with the Carers Partnership Group to review the strategy to see if it is effective in achieving improved outcomes in a timely manner, proposing areas that need to be refreshed to ensure that they reflect the future landscape.

-Appendix one: Who are carers?
+Appendix 1: Who are carers?

 A carer is someone who provides unpaid help and support to a family member, partner, friend, or neighbour.
 Carers include adults, parents or children and young people.
 They might be adults looking after other adults, parent carers looking after children with a disability, and young carers under 18 years old.
 Carers may provide emotional as well as physical support, including care for those with mental ill health concerns and addictions.
-Without the care they give, those benefiting from their help would find difficulty managing or may be unable to cope, yet on average for 25% of carers it takes five years to recognise themselves as a carer.
+Without the care they give, those benefiting from their help would find difficulty managing or may be unable to cope, yet on average for 25% of carers it takes 5 years to recognise themselves as a carer.

 Many carers combine caring with other responsibilities, for example, combining work or education with caring or looking after their children and older or disabled relatives.
 As such carers are distinguished from care workers who provide paid care.